FoushWare/request-journey-client-to-server/docs/MENTORSHIP_GUIDE.md

 - Tasks reference related GitHub issues
 - Tasks build on each other with clear prerequisites

+### Implementation Structure

+Each task has an implementation directory with:
+- **starter/**: Starting codebase for the task
+- **final-solution/**: Complete solution for reference

+**Dependency Chain:**
+- Task 001 starter = Base Notes App (no Docker, no K8s, etc.)
+- Task 001 final-solution = Complete solution for task 001
+- Task 002 starter = Task 001 final-solution (if task 002 depends on task 001)
+- Task 002 final-solution = Complete solution for task 002
+- And so on...

+**How Mentees Use It:**
+1. Read the task file in `tasks/{category}/task-XXX.md`
+2. Copy `implementation/{category}/task-XXX/starter/` to working directory
+3. Implement the task following instructions
+4. Compare with `final-solution/` after completing (or if stuck)

+**How Mentors Set It Up:**
+1. Identify task dependencies from prerequisites
+2. Copy final-solution of prerequisite task(s) to new task's starter/
+3. Create complete solution in final-solution/
+4. Update README.md explaining what's in starter vs final-solution

 ### Task Structure
 Each task includes:
 1. **Theory Section**: Explains concepts before implementation